dimraven/prototype/README.md

     }

 As you probably understand at this point is that it is only the C++ instance that's been deleted and NOT the Lua table.
-I've let Lua's garbage collector handle the cleaning up of those objects.
+I've decided to let Lua's garbage collector handle the cleaning up of those objects.

 To register and expose a class from the C++ side we only need to do this: